kailuowang/S3WebUI/readme.txt

+A web based UI for secure file sharing through Amazon S3.

+Developed using JBoss Seam

-As a temporarily solution, to run this, you need to add a s3.properties file into the resource folder.
+To run this, you need to add a s3.properties file into the resource folder.
 The credentials.properties should have the following content.

 awsAccessKeyId=YOUR_AMAZON_SERVICE_ACCESS_KEY_ID